chatwork/charts/raw/README.md

 This chart was copied from [helm/charts](https://github.com/helm/charts/tree/master/incubator/raw) because it is no longer updated.
+This software includes the work that is distributed in the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 # ⚠️ Repo Archive Notice

 As of Nov 13, 2020, charts in this repo will no longer be updated.